 We've just returned from a little road trip to Florida for Thanksgiving.
-We left o
+We left on an overcast Saturday morning with CarBunny watching over us as we drove.
+Here's the intersection of Lake and Locust as it looked that morning.

 We always take along the car pillows, covered in the appropriate fabric for a road trip.
-At the first stop for cheap gas in Indiana, just over the border, I found a new candy for my lemon loving son.

-Palm Beach Gardens.
+Two days of driving, and we were in Palm Beach Gardens.
 Perfect sunny 75 degree weather.
 Worth the drive.
 I went on a short beach walk under the pretense of going to the Publix for pumpkin egg nog, whole milk, couscous and some other supplies not commonly stored in my aunt's pantry.
 Gotta love a beach walk in Juno Beach.
-There were surfers which is something we don't have on our beach, and which gives a new depth of enjoyment to the walk.

 The next afternoon we went to a late lunch at Brio, and I had my favorite which I really think had pesto and sundried tomatoes on it last time, but no matter, it's always delicious: See, I can micro-blog!
 I suppose I could have taken the photo before I took a bite, but sorry, I was starving.